 [Alor Setar, Kedah, Malaysia] Dinner at Hai Kee Hainanese restaurant

-Kedah is a Malay sultanate bordering Penang to the South, both are separate states which are part of the Federation of Malaysia.
-Kedah shares a long border with Thailand to the north.
+Kedah is an ancient Malay sultanate (founded 1136AD) bordering Penang to its south.
+Both are separate states which are part of the Federation of Malaysia.
+Kedah shares a long border with Thailand to its north.

 I’d lived in Penang since 2017, but I haven’t visited Alor Setar, the sleepy little state capital of Kedah since 1988.
-Many tourists bypass Alor Setar as they make their way to Kedah’s premier tourist destination - the islands of Langkawi.
+Many tourists bypass Alor Setar as they make their way to Kedah’s premier tourist destination - the resort island of Langkawi with its pristine beaches.

 So, we decided to make day-trip to Alor Setar early this week, to see what we might have been missing the past few decades.
 Quite surprisingly for me, at least, the town hasn’t actually changed much since I was last there 34 years ago!